Skip To Content

 Alternative workflow using the frame camera raster type

 If you attempt the workflow above but have difficulty creating the proper tables and workspace, you may want to consider using your tables to create a mosaic dataset using the frame camera raster type.
-If you are able to create a mosaic dataset with the images at approximately the correct scale and location, you can return to the ortho mapping interface and create a new workspace using Import existing image collection (do not select This image collection has been adjusted) and proceed through the rest of the workflow.
+If you can create a mosaic dataset with the images at approximately the correct scale and location, you can return to the ortho mapping interface and create a new workspace using Import existing image collection (do not select This image collection has been adjusted) and proceed through the rest of the workflow.